digint/btrbk/doc/FAQ.md

     # btrfs subvolume list -a -R /mnt/btr_pool | grep <"Received UUID" from above>
     # btrfs subvolume list -a -R /mnt/btr_backup | grep <"Received UUID" from above>

-Now clean all subvolume listed (same as above, but using `btrfs subvolume snapshot -r` now).
-Then delete all the broken subvolumes:
+Either delete them (they won't be used for incremental send-receive anyways), or clean them as follows:

+    # btrfs subvolume snapshot listed_ro_subvol listed_ro_subvol.rw
+    # btrfs subvolume delete listed_ro_subvol
+    # btrfs subvolume snapshot -r listed_ro_subvol.rw listed_ro_subvol
+    # btrfs subvolume delete listed_ro_subvol.rw

+Finally, don't forget to delete the broken source subvolume:

-    # btrfs subvolume delete *.broken
+    # btrfs subvolume delete mysubvolume.broken

-Finally, you should have a clean environment, and btrbk will not complain any more.
+You should now have a clean environment, and btrbk will not complain any more.